kingstinct/zemble/readme.md

 - my-route.ts <- will expose the default export for any HTTP verb, use named exports like get and post for specific verbs.

 ### Use GraphQL
-We love GraphQL so a lot of focus has been on the DX of it.
+We love GraphQL so a lot of focus has been on providing the best possible DX for it.

 1. Create a folder called `/graphql`.
 2. Add a `schema.graphql` with a simple query: